Pytlicek/sheet2dict/README.md

 # Convert
 ws.xlsx_to_dict(path='inventory.xlsx')

-# object.headers returns first row with the data in a spreadsheet
+# object.header returns first row with the data in a spreadsheet
-print(ws.headers)
+print(ws.header)

 # object.sheet_items returns converted rows as dictionaries in the array
 print(ws.sheet_items)